2.8.09

 Antonio Fadda* & Maurizio Medda

-The colony of Eleonora’s Falcon Falco Eleonorae in Toro Islet, Sardinia.
+The colony of Eleonora’s Falcon in Toro Islet, Sardinia.

 Marcello Grussu*, Giuseppe Floris & Mauro Sanna